 Gurgaon in the Delhi-NCR space has always been on a real estate investment destination map.
 However, lately with the rising real estate prices and recessionary environment, it may no longer be an ideal investment option available or even qualify for being in the first three choices for real estate investments.
 Amid such a scenario, a real estate investor has to take an objective and long-term view of the real estate investment.

 From an investment perspective, it is better to identify satellite towns or cities that are coming up around Delhi-NCR with promising prospects.
 We have heard about the Gurgaon-Manesar-Bhiwadi-Neemrana-Jaipur belt being developed.
 These satellite cities/towns can be seen as the Dwarka-Gurgaon Expressway of yesteryears, providing an ideal price point of entry.
 Here, I would cover Neemrana, the least heard about as an investment destination.

 Till a couple of years back, Neemrana was known as the tourist destination only with Neemrana Fort attracting foreign and domestic tourists.
 However, change in the state government policies with respect to setting up of businesses and attracting foreign companies to set up businesses, turned the tide for Neemrana.
 This was also because the place was marked by the government for setting up of business and supporting residential units, not to speak about necessary infrastructure support that will come up to support both of them.

-Here, we are considering the DMIC (Delhi-Mumbai Industrial Corridor), wherein it has been decided to include Neemrana and Kushkheda, in the first phase, with development of industrial townships here on the lines of Noida, Faridabad and Gurgaon.
+Here, we are considering the DMIC (Delhi-Mumbai Industrial Corridor), wherein it has been decided to include Neemrana and Kushkheda, in the first phase, with the development of industrial townships here on the lines of Noida, Faridabad, and Gurgaon.